-3.2.2 Configuring HTTP Proxy Server
+5.2 Configuring HTTP Proxy Server

-To configure the Advanced Authentication Server appliance HTTP proxy server in the configuration console, perform the following steps:
+To configure the Advanced Authentication server appliance HTTP proxy server, perform the following steps:

 - 1. In the Advanced Menu of the Configuration Console, select Proxy. - 2.
 Select Configure HTTP proxy settings and specify the parameters to configure the server.